python-useful-helpers/exec-helpers/README.rst

 ::

     Python 2.7
-    Python 3.4
     PyPy

-.. note:: Update to version 2.0+ for usage with python 3.5+.
+.. note:: Update to version 2.0+ for usage with python 3.4+.
 This version is for legacy python and no new features are planned.

 This package includes: